Service Animal Policy

 - Seizure Response Dog: Professionally trained to assist a person with a seizure disorder; how the dog serves the person depends on the person’s needs.
 The dog may stand guard over the person during a seizure, or the dog may go for help.
 Some dogs have learned to predict a seizure and warn the person in advance.

-Responsibilities of Individuals Using Service Animal
+- Responsibilities of Individuals Using Service Animals

 - The owner must provide proof of current rabies vaccinations.